Skip to main content

 Note : Additional information about integration of API endpoints is specified on the endpoint page.
 To see a visual example of the flow mentioned below, check out the Bungee App.

-Multi Transaction Bridging involves 2 or more transactions for the user either on the sending or destination chain.
+Multi Transaction Bridging involves 2 or more transactions for the user either on the source or destination chain.
 Multi Transaction Bridging on the sending chain encompasses both swapping and bridging.
 While on the destination chain generally involves a transaction for swapping assets or claiming them.
 For an ERC-20 token being bridged, the user would need to allow it's spending on the sending chain.
 Likewise, for a swap transaction it needs to be approved again.
 Multi Transaction Bridging truly enables ANY-to-ANY cross-chain asset movement.

 Integrating with Multi Transaction Bridging flow is similar to Single Tx Bridging, except for how we fetch the quote and make a request for bridging data.